 Also, his mother was a seamstress.
 When Dalton was 8 years old, she taught him how to use a sewing needle to help her with simple projects like hemming and sewing buttons.
 At the age of 9, his parents gave him a set of metal tools for children, which he used to make his own boxes, toys and go-carts.
 This is also the age when he began sculpting with knives, chisels and a hammer.
 Ever since, he has created many objects out of all kinds of materials.

 At first, he carved large objects; but in 1986, as a challenge to himself and because of his interest in small living things, like plants (moss) and insects (spiders and ants), he decided to create the smallest possible carvings that he could see with his naked eyes.
 One day, he picked up a working pencil and started carving it.

 His idea is to bring peopleís attention to small things.
 Small is beautiful.
 Most of the pencils he uses are found on the streets and sidewalks.
 Daltonís work is a recycling process.
 He turns discarded objects into art.

 To create his sculpture, he holds the pencil in his hand under a strong light source (table lamp or sunlight) and carves it mostly with a sewing needle and a very sharp, triangular, small, metal blade.
 He works at very small intervals: 1 to 2 hours maximum per day whenever he gets inspired.
 He works very slowly by removing specks of graphite at a time.
 It therefore takes months or sometimes years to complete a sculpture.

-For Dalton, sculpting pencils is a hobby and a form of meditation, which requires a lot of patience.
-His pencil carvings are not for sale.
-He doesnít do it for money.
+For Dalton, sculpting pencils is a hobby and a form of meditation, which requires a lot of patience and dedication.
+His original pencil carvings are not for sale.
+He does not do commissions or commercial advertising.
+His focus is solely the art.
 He sculpts pencils mostly for himself and his art comes from his heart.
 He wants to keep it that way.